flyteorg/flytesnacks/cookbook/docs/getting_started/tasks_and_workflows.md

     return [(x - mu) / sigma for x in values]
 ```

-Then we put all the pieces together into a workflow:
+Then we put all the pieces together into a workflow, which is a function
+that's decorated with {py:func}`@workflow <flytekit.workflow>`:

 ```{code-cell} ipython3
 @workflow